pinellolab/dictys/README.rst

 Dictys provides network analysis and visualization at global (across all cell types), pairwise (between two cell types) and single GRN levels.
 Dictys directly quantifies TF regulatory activity from GRN and enables a series of analyses such as cell-type specific TF discovery as regulation markers, differential regulation analysis alongside differential expression, and TF regulatory program illustration through its subnetwork and top activation/repression targets.
 These GRN-based analyses can capture unique biological insights not available from mean expression.

-Dictys infers and analyzes dynamic GRN from scRNA-seq and scATAC-seq datasets along (infered) trajectories.
+Dictys infers and analyzes dynamic GRN from scRNA-seq and scATAC-seq datasets along (inferred) trajectories.
 This avoids artificial cell subsets and potential biases from population imbalance, and allows (pseudo-)time-resolved discovery and investigation of driver TFs and their individual regulations.
 Dictys provides an integrative network viewer for dynamic GRN visualization of synchronous panels in animation.

 Overview
 =============